 This is quite a risky thing to say.
-Sometimes I think the real world is undervalued by the Insight industry.
+Sometimes I think the real world is undervalued by the insight industry.
 You know, the world where you give a product or idea to a person in their real context, and just watch or listen.

 It’s risky because it immediately leaves me open to sounding like I don’t love digital, neuroscience and the amazing potential of AI, machine learning and possibly even blockchain to revolutionize the efficiency, accuracy and impact with which we connect clients and consumers (because if a new approach doesn’t do that, what’s the point?).

-So, for the record, I spent years specializing in Neuro techniques and love them.
+So, for the record, I spent years specializing in neuro techniques and love them.
 They have shone a light on areas of consumer behaviour we’d never seen before.
-I also led a Media and Digital team for several years and was a regular speaker at IAB events.
-Ad and Insight Tech innovation is fun and often powerful.
+I also led a media and digital team for several years and was a regular speaker at IAB events.
+Ad and insight tech innovation is fun and often powerful.

 The thing is…

-I have a sneaking feeling that some of the focus on digitized data, analytics and modelling comes from the ease with which it can be created.
+I have a sneaking feeling that some of the focus on digitised data, analytics and modelling comes from the ease with which it can be created.
 Digital behavioural, social, attitudinal, search, sales, bio… you name it… data is everywhere and it’s cheap.
 It’s made brands and campaigns easier than ever to measure, opinions easier to find, models easier to run and has brought down cost.

 Sometimes though, the more you zoom in the less you see.
 The deeper into the algorithm, the further away from Tracey, using deodorant in a hurry, in a gym, as she rushes out the door in Doncaster.